Client Safety. Staff Safety. Updates to Michigan Department of Health and Human Services (MDHHS) and OSHA Requirements.

 Residential Treatment Process

-Inside the residential facilities at John Street for Men and Cherry Street for Women, residents and staff will have no physical contact.
-Physical distancing is practiced, with clients and staff sitting at least six feet from one another while in group and individual sessions.
+Inside the residential facilities at John Street for Men and Cherry Street for Women, physical distancing is practiced, with clients and staff sitting at least six feet from one another while in group and individual sessions.
 Other precautions are:

-Masks will be worn at all times (except when alone in room or when eating – special dining and kitchen procedures are established).
+Masks will be worn by staff (except when alone in room or when eating – special dining and kitchen procedures are established).

 Groups will not exceed 10 individuals including facilitator.

-Special protocols are in place for transporting clients to necessary and pre-approved medical appointments.
+Special protocols are in place for transporting clients to necessary and pre-approved medical appointments and excursions.

 Disinfection frequency protocols are in place, thorough cleaning procedures of tables, counters and other frequently touched surfaces are specifically defined in the Disinfection and Cleaning Protocols..

 Availability of alcohol-based hand rubs (ABHR) with supervision, tissues, no-touch receptacles for disposal and non-reusable and reusable masks at the entrance and throughout the facilities.

 Special procedures for laundry, and proper handling of reusable masks with labeling and storage are in place.